A frozen super-Earth orbiting a star at the bottom of the Main Sequence: The data set

 \section{The data set}

-We obtained JHKs measurements using the NACO AO system mounted on Yepun during the night 6/7 Sept.
+We obtained JHKs measurements using the NACO AO system {\change \citep{2003SPIE.4841..944L,2003SPIE.4839..140R} } mounted on Yepun during the night 6/7 Sept.
 2007, while the source star was still magnified by a factor of 1.23.
 AO corrections were performed on a natural guide star \footnote{The LGSF, which in theory should have yielded better performance, was not available at that time.
-However the pro and contra of LGS vs NGS for us have to be evaluated on a case by case base, since in the crowded field of microlensing targets you often find suitable NGS references which may give even better corrections than the LGSF according to the ETC observation preparation software.} and observations with the S27 objective (27" x 27 " FOV, pixelscale=0.02715") were conducted in jitter mode with multiple exposures at random offsets within 10" of the target.
+However the pro and contra of LGS vs NGS for us have to be evaluated on a case by case base, since in the crowded field of microlensing targets one often finds suitable NGS references which may give even better corrections than the LGSF according to the ETC observation preparation software.} and observations with the S27 objective ($27'' \times 27''$ FOV, pixelscale=$0.02715''$) were conducted in jitter mode with multiple exposures at random offsets within $10''$ of the target.
 In the absence of suitable "empty" sky patch close to the target, this strategy was chosen to ensure an accurate estimation of the sky background and to filter out bad pixels.
 The second epoch(s) were obtained with the same observing strategy more than 22 months later with the event being at baseline, i.e. when the source was not magnified anymore.
-An overview of the NACO data set is given in Table~\ref{NACOdatable}.\\ To perform absolute calibration of the NACO images we obtained $90 \times 10$ s dithered images in JHKs with the Japanese/South African IRSF 1.4 m telescope at SAAO (non AO, ~8' x 8' FOV, pixelscale=0.45") of the \event ~field on 29th of Aug.
+An overview of the NACO data set is given in Table~\ref{NACOdatable}.\\ To perform absolute calibration of the NACO images we obtained $90 \times 10$ s dithered images in JHKs of the \event\ field with the Sirius simultaneous 3-band camera \citep{2003SPIE.4841..459N} on the Japanese/South African IRSF 1.4 m telescope \citep{2000MNSSA..59..110G} at SAAO (non AO, $\sim 8'\times 8'$ FOV, pixelscale=$0.45''$) on 29th of Aug.
 2008, i.e. at a time when the event was at baseline.